oservieres/cartaclysm/docs/index.md

 # Known issues

 * It may be hard to quit the game: the pause menu is quite bugged.
 Do not hesitate to use `ALT + F4` or `CMD + Q`.
-* Xbox controller is not yet supported under Linux.
+* Xbox controller is not yet supported on Linux.
-* Xbox controller has not been tested on IOS.
+* Xbox controller has not been tested on OSX.

 # What's next ?